MasterMedo/daily-expense-manager/README_deadline.md

-what percentage of money is spent on food? on transport? traveling? how expensive are the cities that were visited? how much money is spent daily? weekly? monthly? can we use the data to predict future expenses?
+what percentage of money is spent on food? on transport? traveling? how expensive are the cities that were visited? how much money is spent daily? weekly? monthly? can we use the data to predict our future expenses based on our location?

-## objective of the study:

-the objective is to answer a series of questions:

-1. what percentage of money is spent on groceries, activities, traveling...?
-2. what is the preferred public transport?
-3. how expensive is each city daily?
-4. how much money is spent daily?
-5. how much money will be spent in the upcoming days?

-## collecting the data

-due to the specific nature of objectives it is highly unlikely the needed data would have already been collected and published. that is why, starting from 19th of september, I started keeping track of my daily expenses in the following form:
+the data set I keep consists of the following columns:
 ```
 1   hrk - croatian kuna, amount of money spent in the currency of Croatia,
 2   vendor - company that I bought an item/service from,